SamKa1u/Web-Server-Rover/README.md

 ## Description

-Web Server rover that replaces the esp12 with esp32 leveraging UART to communicate with Cytron Maker Pi roboto controller.
+Web Server rover that replaces the esp12 with esp32 leveraging UART to communicate with Cytron Maker Pi robot controller.

 ### Hardware